The Federal Government committed to funnelling billions of dollars into defence, health and infrastructure during 2021.

 Before applying for a tender, make sure you are in the position to actually take it on and complete it in the specified timeframe.

-In other words, don’t leave your preparation until the last minute.
-It’ll leave you scrambling to get things together and there could be penalties.
+In summary, don’t leave your preparation until the last minute.
+It’ll leave you rushing to get things together and there could be penalties.

 If you’re losing out time and time again – or even if you just want to give yourself a better chance of securing that tender – many businesses benefit greatly from speaking with an experienced tender professional.